finbourne/drive-sdk-python-preview/sdk/docs/FilesApi.md

 # **create_file**
 > StorageObject create_file(x_lusid_drive_filename, x_lusid_drive_path, content_length, body)

 [BETA] Uploads a file to Lusid Drive.
+If using an SDK, consider using the UploadAsStreamAsync function for larger files instead.

 ### Example